technofocus-pte/bldextndcpprcdcpbltsriopvt/Lab 3/Lab 3 - Creating a Custom AI Agent with Azure AI Foundry and search integration.md

 - A set of presentations from past conferences.

 Be as resourceful as you can to create your data source and integrate it in your prompt flow.
 Try out the new prompt flow and submit prompts that could only be answered by the data set you chose!

-## Task 9: Clean up

-To avoid unnecessary Azure costs and resource utilization, you should remove the resources you deployed in this exercise.

-If you’ve finished exploring Azure AI Foundry, return to the Azure portal at +++https://portal.azure.com+++ and sign in using your Azure credentials if necessary.
-Then delete the resources in the resource group where you provisioned your Azure AI Search and Azure AI resources.